 Pupil Premium has been used effectively by the school to help improve KS4 outcomes for the pupils eligible to ensure they have a 'passport' to the next stage of their education and now we plan for further developments to close the gap completely.
-We will continue to provide support for all our students identified as vulnerable in a variety of ways to ensure that that they meet their targets in all year groups and key stages.
-We used the funding to lower the number of pupils in our English, Maths and Science classes and focused on teaching and learning to support our disadvantaged pupils.
+We will continue to provide support for all our students identified as vulnerable in a variety of ways to ensure that they meet their targets in all year groups and key stages.
+We have and will continue to use the funding to lower the number of students in our English, Maths and Science classes and have focused on teaching and learning to support our disadvantaged pupils.
 We also have a number of literacy and numeracy support interventions in the lower school to give pupils the "passport" to the rest of their lessons.

 One of the major reasons for the improved performance of pupils eligible for Pupil Premium funding is through the improvement in teaching and learning across the school.
-The diagram below demonstrates that "highly effective teaching disproportionately benefits disadvantaged children.

-So, if you teach well and they learn well, the gap should narrow.
-Conversely, poor teaching also disproportionately affects the disadvantaged, who generally don't receive the help at home that more fortunate children have" (John Dunford, Teaching Leaders Quarterly | Spring 2014).
+The fact that high quality provision has a disproportionately positive impact on the progress of disadvantaged students is well established.
+Conversely, poor teaching also disproportionately affects the disadvantaged, who generally don't receive the help at home that is available to disadvantaged peers.

-We now have a clear focus to improve the specific within school gaps that exist and by focusing on the quality of teaching across the school, we will be able to strengthen further the development of pupils eligible for pupil premium.
+We now have a clear focus to improve the specific within school gaps that exist and by focusing on the quality of teaching across the school, we will be able to strengthen further the development of pupils eligible for the pupil premium.
 The Sutton Trust outlines the most effective methods within its survey on pupil premium interventions and it is on this research that we will base our intervention and action plan.
 The improvement of marking and feedback and the development of metacognition and self-regulation have been shown to have the greatest impact on pupil development for the disadvantaged.
 By ensuring smaller class sizes and more intervention opportunities for pupils of all ages to work in small groups or to receive individual tutoring, pupils at the London Nautical School will further improve their levels of attainment and progress.